Niv626/notes-project/README.md

 The server-side of Note Me is implemented using Nest.js, a progressive TypeScript framework for building scalable and maintainable server-side applications.
 Nest.js allows for seamless creation of endpoints and facilitates seamless integration with the PostgreSQL database for efficient data retrieval and storage.

 ## Deployment:
 The Note Me website is deployed and hosted on a server accessible via the URL: https://note-me.onrender.com/.
 The deployment ensures that users can access the application reliably and securely from anywhere with an internet connection.
+Please note that the mentioned URL for the deployed website may not be accessible at the time of reading as it is subject to availability and maintenance.

 ## Visuals and Demo: